Bookmark saved

 "The Progenitors were divine," Theron said.

-The Scavenger engineer sat across from her, his posture rigid, his tone clinical.
+The Scavenger engineer sat across from Elara, his posture rigid, his tone clinical.
 He carried no scent of the road—no dust, no sweat, no horse leather.
 Just a faint antiseptic sharpness, like cleaned surgical instruments.
 Even his smell was optimized.
 Everything about Theron screamed precision.
 His uniform had no wrinkles.
 His movements were economical.
-Even the way he breathed seemed calculated.
+Even the way he breathed was calculated.

 The contrast with the makeshift chamber couldn't have been sharper.
 The Confederation built from necessity.
 The Scavengers built from design.